Trump nominates architect of Obama LGBT policy for another EEOC term

 Furthermore, President Trump opposes allowing men (biologically speaking) to use women’s restrooms and shower facilities.
 Indeed, his administration formally rescinded guidance issued by the Obama administration on the supposed right of transgender public school students to access to bathrooms and locker rooms used by members of the opposite sex (biologically speaking).

 Why in the world as Trump re-nominated the Obama administration’s leading LGBT activist to the EEOC?
 To be sure, two of the five members of the EEOC must be Democrats.
+[Correction: the statute only requires that no more than three commissioners be of the same political party.
+See 42 USC 2000e-4.]
 But nothing requires that any of the five be hard-left Dems who push a radical LGBT agenda.
 There are plenty of Democrats Trump could have selected who would be fairly innocuous, at least compared to Feldblum.

 Nor can it be argued that Feldblum would be innocuous because of a Republican majority on the Commission.
 There is no Republican majority and probably won’t be anytime soon.